reprohack/reprohack_site/README.md

 This project also has support for docker.
 In order to run with docker you must first have docker installed.

-NOTE: Docker support is in beta as does not yet support volumes (persistent data) so all data will erase

 To build docker container:
 ```{bash}
 docker build -t reprohack .